Here’s the low down on what it is, what causes it and how to manage it.

 - Check out our blog post HERE for how to manage PMS-induced skin breakouts

-- Don’t smoke (srsly peeps don’t smoke anyway, it’s bad for you)
+- Don’t smoke (srsly Moxettes, don’t smoke anyway, it’s bad for you)

-If your symptoms seem more severe or if you can’t manage them yourself, then you may have PMDD, or premenstrual dysphoric disorder, which is a more serious form of PMS – in this case we’d recommend seeing a doctor.
+If your symptoms seem more severe or if you can’t manage them yourself, then you may have PMDD (a.k.a Premenstrual Dysphoric Disorder), which is a more serious form of PMS – in this case we’d recommend seeing a Doctor.